 The M2 Ordinance includes numerous requirements that staff must follow to keep the commitment to Orange County voters through the passage of M2.
 The PMO annually updates the M2 Ordinance Tracking Matrix to verify that OCTA complies with all requirements detailed in the M2 Ordinance.
-The tracking matrix was finalized and shared with the Taxpayer Oversight Committee (TOC) on April 12, 2022.
-This document is for PMO tracking purposes but is also helpful to TOC members during their annual compliance finding.
+During the quarter, staff continued efforts to update the tracking matrix for calendar year 2022.
+It is anticipated that the matrix will be completed in early 2023 and shared with the TOC audit subcommittee in May 2023.